WP-for-Church/Sermon-Manager/readme.txt

 * Change: Update Plyr to latest + add version in file name
 * Change: Added new layouts to shortcode output
 * Fix: Fix pagination not working in shortcode
+* Dev: Add a filter to easily change permalinks

 ### 2.12.2 ###
 * Fix: Audio player styling